 Looking toward the future, these final regulations should be a powerful incentive to those family foundations that had questioned the extent to which the IRS would endorse PRIs.
 The foundations standing on the sidelines now have more “official” inspiration than ever to explore the opportunities that PRIs offer, both to further their charitable missions and expand their investment portfolios.

-Erin Whitney is an associate in the Tax Department.
-Businesses, nonprofit organizations, and individuals rely on Erin to advise them on a variety of domestic and international tax matters.
-She counsels nonprofit entities on issues ...
+Erin Whitney Cicchetti is a partner in the Tax Department.
+Businesses, nonprofit organizations, and individuals rely on Erin to advise them on a variety of domestic, state, and international tax matters.

 - Editor in Chief, Co-Chair, Nonprofit and Social Impact practice group